hashicorp/consul/website/source/docs/guides/connect-gateways.md

 them to check that you have the proper configuration:

 - [Deployment Guide](https://learn.hashicorp.com/consul/datacenter-deploy/deployment-guide)

 - [Securing Consul with ACLs](https://learn.hashicorp.com/consul/security-networking/production-acls)

 - [Basic Federation with WAN Gossip](https://learn.hashicorp.com/consul/security-networking/datacenters)

 - [ACL Replication for Multiple Datacenters](https://learn.hashicorp.com/consul/day-2-operations/acl-replication)

+-> Following this ACL Replication guide's recommendation for the replication token policy  will work for this guide.
+The most conservative replication token policy that will allow intention replication would deny access to service prefixes and explicitly allow read access to intentions.

 You will also need to install [Envoy](https://www.envoyproxy.io/) alongside your Consul clients.
 Both the gateway and sidecar proxies will need to get